-All rooms are en-suite and have televisions.
+It consists of 3 wings; all rooms are en-suite and have televisions.
 Students are in multi-bedded rooms while staff are provided with twins.

 Breakfast is served every day, and both packed lunches and the evening meal are available on request from the hotel's on-site restaurant.

-Hotel facilities free WiFi, pool tables, football pitch, table football, vending machines, karoake facilities (on request) and a meeting room for group activities.
+Hotel facilities free WiFi, pool tables, football pitch, table football, vending machines, karaoke facilities (on request) and a meeting room for group activities.
 There is also a bar for group leaders to relax in during the evening.

 What our teachers had to say about this destination